anhldbk/anhldbk.github.io/principles.md

 ### Mastery

 Follow the best and aim to be the best.
+[Mastery leads to motivation](https://www.amazon.com/Good-They-Cant-Ignore-You/dp/1455509124).

 ### Conflicts